How to Study in Illinois for International Students

 When it comes to the choices that are available, Illinois currently has 57 universities, from which 13 universities are a part of the public sector and 44 universities are private institutions.

 Suppose you’re not just looking for any school but a well-performing school.
-In that case, the top universities in Illinois you should definitely check out are University of Chicago, Northwestern University, and University of Illinois at Urbana-Champaign.
+In that case, the top universities in Illinois you should definitely check out are University of Chicago, University of Illinois at Urbana-Champaign, and Northwestern University.

 Being able to study in Illinois as an international student starts with planning ahead of time, as the process of researching your institution, filling out forms, and completing your paperwork can take a vast amount of time.
 In this article, you will find out the application process to study in Illinois, along with information on tuition, language requirements, and visa applications.
 So, let’s dig in!